skale-me/skale/README.md

 with its own set of workers and master processes can run simultaneously using the same server and worker controllers.

 Although not mandatory, running an external HTTP server on worker hosts, exposing skale temporary files, allows efficient peer-to-peer shuffle data transfer between workers.
 If not available, this traffic will go through the centralized `skale-server`.
-Any external HTTP server such as nginx, apache or even busybox httpd, or even NodeJS (although not the most efficient for static file serving) will do.
+Any external HTTP server such as nginx, apache or busybox httpd, or even NodeJS (although not the most efficient for static file serving) will do.

 For further details, see command line help for `skale-worker` and `skale-server`.